את

 I sought to discover a way to put whatever it represented back into the text,

-including specifically into English
+including specifically into English,

 so the reader could discover and appreciate its true meaning.